keijolinnamaa/Space_Invaders/README.md

 # Space_Invaders
-A Space Invaders type pygame project that was made during my current studies in Taitotalo.
+A Space Invaders type pygame project that was made during my studies in Taitotalo.

 Background music info: